How to Sell Medical Supply & Equipment Online

 Leveraging 17-year experience in healthcare and ecommerce, ScienceSoft helps medical businesses gain online presence.

-Over the last five years, the online medical supply sales industry has been steadily growing at an annualized rate of 17%.
-In 2020, the growth was further fueled by the global COVID-19 spread entailing an increased demand for medical supplies by both individuals and all kinds of healthcare institutions.
+Over the last five years, the market has been steadily growing at an annualized rate of 17%.
+Lately, the growth has been driven by the global COVID-19 spread and its consequences entailing an increased demand for medical supplies by both individuals and all kinds of healthcare institutions.

 Peter Manko, Ecommerce Consultant at ScienceSoft, is confident that the trend for digitization will continue in the sales of medical supply and equipment: